Origins What is Buddhism Doctrines Comparison The Truth

 Where do you think suffering ultimately comes from?

 Is it realistically possible to rid yourself of all desire?
-Aren't some desires — altruistic ones, for instance — inherently good?
+Should we even seek to remove all desires, given that some desires are inherently good (altruism, love for others etc.)?

-How do you feel about the idea of attaining non-existence?
-Would eternal enjoyment of an all-sufficient God be a better destination?
+How do you feel about the idea of attaining nirvana or non-existence?
+Would eternal enjoyment alongside a loving God be an appealing alternative?

-If there were a God, what sort of God do you think He would have to be in order to willingly choose to suffer alongside us?
+If there were a God, what sort of God do you think He would have to be in order to willingly choose to suffer in place of us?
+Imagine someone who bears all the consequences of all the bad karma we have accumulated and gives us a clean slate - for eternity, how would you respond?